Showing posts with label stupid teenager bullshit. Show all posts

 TRANSFORMERS: THE LAST KNIGHT; OR, SEE A CRITIC LOSE HIS MIND IN REAL TIME

 Popular belief posits that the definition of insanity is doing the same thing over and over while expecting a different result.
-This isn’t actually true, mind you – kinda like the whole “left brain vs. right brain” thing – as the true definition of insanity can be found throughout our current President’s twitter feed.
+This isn’t actually true, mind you – kinda like the whole “left brain vs. right brain” thing – as the true definition of insanity can be found throughout Donald Trump’s twitter feed.

 In a weird way, Transformers: The Last Knight proves that this long-held definition of insanity is a fallacy: